Dronakurl/heatmapcalc/README.md

 This can now be used to visualize it and overlay it on an image.
 This is shown in [the example script](examples/simple.py).

+## Development

+- _Deploy_: To deploy on PyPi, trigger the [CI](.github/workflows/CI.yml)
+workflow on GitHub with the latest commit tag.
+The workflow builds and uploads the wheels for Linux and MacOS.
+- _Test_: Test with `pytest`.